 Nature does not grow an oak in a fortnight.
 Accredited Yeshivas and Day Schools are now growing in quantity, and do their work with the consciousness of the time qualitative growth requires.

-In the final form the goal might read: to increase instances of weekly library use by students from 75 to 200 per week by June 19.
+In the final form the goal might read:

+To Increase Instances of weekly library use by students from 75 to 200 per week by June 19 action object of action action limits of action time of action